 McNeese will award its best four-year academic scholarships to freshmen entering the Honors College.
-Each scholarship will cover the cost of tuition, a dorm room, on-campus meal fees, and up to $1,000 annually for books and supplies.
+Each scholarship will cover the cost of tuition (less and TOPS scholarship award), partial room and board, and up to $1,200 annually for books and supplies.
 Students may also earn extra spending money through an on-campus work-study job.

 Priority registration and individualized academic counseling by an experienced advisor help students obtain the optimum schedule for their curricula.

 Small class sizes (10-25) allow for interaction with academically talented peers and personal attention from professors.

 The Honors Lounge offers a place for honors students to study, discuss issues, and exchange ideas, as well as to socialize.